AdamBoley/Task-Manager/README.md

 Due dates rendered from the database are in the YYYY-MM-DD format as standard, which is unhelpful.
 The Jinja / Python strftime ( string from time ) directive has been used to render due dates in a more user-friendly fashion The Jinja for loop in the tasks page also uses the sort method to sort the tasks bu due date

+When adding the edit_task functionality, I figured out 90% of what was needed